Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 implement in the rev language.

 We want to simulate over the length of the branch, which we name `branchLength`.
-This branch length is specified $a priori$ (it is a parameter of the simulation procedure).
+This branch length is specified *a priori* (it is a parameter of the simulation procedure).
 The rate of evolution is also specified $a priori$ and is named `rate`.
 Let’s say, for instance:
 ```